top of page

 Impact Essay:

 If you choose this option, aim to articulate a compelling contribution, especially one that drives more collaboration and community.
 The more specific and tangible you can make the contribution, the better.
-Organizing seminars tied to your unique experiences or creating new partnerships between disparate clubs are great starting points, whereas committing to passionately contribute in class won’t differentiate you sufficiently.
+Organizing seminars tied to your unique experiences or creating new partnerships between disparate clubs are great starting points, whereas committing to passionately contribute in class won’t differentiate you sufficiently, as any applicant could credibly commit to doing that.

 Optional essays